 It was lovely to be more hands on than usual, and it really gave me some great insight into the support that midwives and doulas provide during the birth process.
 Knowing that I have given birth 5 times myself, in facilities much different to the traditional hospitals her mum and aunty had birthed their own children in back in the 70s, Audrey looked to me for support too.

-I think we made a great team, and I must say that I am the best ice getterer I ever met, making sure that she always had a fresh cube to suck on between back rubs, motivational pep talks, and of course photo taking!
+I think we made a great team, and I must say that I am the best ice getterer ever!
+I was always making sure that she always had a fresh cube to suck on between back rubs, motivational pep talks, and actually taking photos too!
 Of course, as I was the photographer, I am not in any of the photos myself, so lets just call me the “ghost doula”.